-Alright, you will probably use the metro during your visit in Paris.
-And actually, it’s a good choice: quite easy, fast and the cheapest way to explore the city (except walk of course).
+Alright, when you come visit, you will probably need to use the Metro in Paris.
+And actually, it’s a good choice: quite easy, fast and the cheapest way to explore the city (except walking of course).

 With 300 metro stations, the city is really well covered.
-Indeed, there is a station every 5 or 10 minutes walk.
-So sometimes, it better worth it to walk and enjoy the city than using a ticket.
+In fact, there is a station every 5 or 10 minutes walk.
+So sometimes, it worth walking those extra few minutes and enjoying the city than using a ticket.

 From Sunday to Thursday evening : the last train arrives at the terminus around 1:15 a.m.